dokku/dokku/docs/processes/process-management.md

 ### Restart policies

-> New as of 0.7.0, Command Changed in 0.22.0
+!!! tip "New as of 0.7.0, Command Changed in 0.22.0"

 By default, Dokku will automatically restart containers that exit with a non-zero status up to 10 times via the [on-failure Docker restart policy](https://docs.docker.com/engine/reference/run/#restart-policies---restart).

 #### Setting the restart policy

-> A change in the restart policy must be followed by a `ps:rebuild` call.
+!!! info "A change in the restart policy must be followed by a `ps:rebuild` call."

 You can configure this via the `ps:set` command: